 QuickLink have been regular exhibitors at the NEC Design and Technology show in Birmingham and at the Design and Technology Association conferences.
 With the valuable support of Brian and Patsy Beech they have continued to support and enthuse teachers up and down the country.

 With electronics heavily embedded in all of our lives today, QuickLink hope to continue for many years, promoting teaching systems that allow students to experience the fun and excitement of designing and making their own electronic circuits and systems.

 Quinn Gardener, founder of the company, is a former teacher who recognised through his own experience that electronics was a difficult subject to get across.
 “A report from OFSTED highlighting the weakness in electronics teaching reflected my own concerns.
 The solution we have developed is designed to be fun to use and encourages learning through doing.
-Our Project Tools quickly allow teachers and learners to confidently gain skills and understanding as they progress from a range of starter focused tasks and interactive tutorials to work on more creative open-ended design and make assignments.”
+Project Tools quickly allows teachers and learners to confidently gain skills and understanding as they progress from a range of starter focused tasks and interactive tutorials to work on more creative open-ended design and make assignments.”

 While developing the original product, the company received valuable support from Essex County Council’s Essex Innovation Programme, as Quinn Gardener explains…

 See our full Case Study at Invest Essex–Essex County Council

 Quinn has continued to promote and support creative electronics teaching by supplying CPD training and innovative software/hardware resources to schools in the UK and abroad.
 He has received support from INVEST Essex, is partner with the EISS and regularly exhibites at the Birmingham NEC D and T exhibition and the Design and Technology Association research conferences.